Unboxed-Software/solana-course/content/arbitrary-cpi.md

 1. `create_character_insecure` - creates a new character and CPI's into the metadata program to set up the character's initial attributes
 2. `battle_insecure` - pits two characters against each other, assigning a "win" to the character with the highest attributes

 The second program, `character-metadata`, is meant to be the "approved" program for handling character metadata.
 Have a look at this program.
-It has a single instruction for `create_metadata` that creates a new PDA and assigns a pseudo-random value between 0 and 20 to for the character's health and power.
+It has a single instruction for `create_metadata` that creates a new PDA and assigns a pseudo-random value between 0 and 20 for the character's health and power.

 The last program, `fake-metadata` is a "fake" metadata program meant to illustrate what an attacker might make to exploit our `gameplay` program.
 This program is almost identical to the `character-metadata` program, only it assigns a character's initial health and power to be the max allowed: 255.